US Existing Home Sales Monthly Update

 Analysis and Insights

-At 3.86 million, monthly existing home sales are well below the long-term monthly average of 5.26 million homes sold since 1999 and continue to crater closer toward all-time lows.
+Despite rising to 3.96 million, US existing home sales are well below the long-term monthly average of 5.25 million homes sold since 1999 and continue to sit around all-time lows.
 Following years of steady growth since reaching an all-time low of 3.45 million in July 2010, existing home sales have experienced volatile activity since plummeting in early 2020.
 After a rapid V-shaped recovery in the summer of 2020, rising interest rates have sent existing home sales tumbling since 2022.

 Historical U.S. Existing Home Sales data on YCharts dates back to 1999.
 Users can create interactive charts to visualize trends and correlate them with other economic indicators.
 By examining this data, users can identify patterns, such as periods of sustained growth or contraction, and correlate them with broader economic events.